 How much does it cost to fight a Kaufman County, Texas, DWI case?

-Attorney’s fees will vary.
+Attorney’s fees for DWI cases inevitably vary.
 However, you can expect to pay from $2,500 to $5,000 on average for DWI 1st cases in Kaufman County, and more for felony-level offenses.
-Some Kaufman County DWI lawyers may charge much more depending on the complexity of the Kaufman County case.
-But be wary of lawyers who charge surprisingly low fees.
+Be wary of Kaufman County DWI lawyers who charge surprisingly low fees.

 What to Do if Falsely Accused of DWI in Kaufman County